Steven Kwan: Minor leagues

-Kwan signed with the Guardians organization when it was still known as the Indians, made his professional debut with the Arizona League Indians and was later promoted to the Mahoning Valley Scrappers, hitting a combined .346 over 17 games between the two clubs.
+Kwan signed with the Guardians organization when it was still known as the Indians and made his professional debut with the Arizona League Indians.
+He was later promoted to the Mahoning Valley Scrappers, hitting a combined .346 over 17 games between the two clubs.
 In 2019, he played with the Lynchburg Hillcats, batting .280 with three home runs, 39 RBIs, and 26 doubles over 123 games.

 He did not play a game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 Kwan began the 2021 season with the Akron RubberDucks and was promoted to the Columbus Clippers in late August.
 He missed six weeks during the season due to a strained right hamstring.
 Over 77 games between the two clubs, Kwan slashed .328/.407/.527 with 12 home runs and 44 RBIs.
 The newly named Cleveland Guardians selected Kwan to their 40-man roster on November 19, 2021.